KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-gemini-pda/index.md

 ---
-title: Installing NetHunter On the Gemini PDA
+title: Installing NetHunter on the Gemini PDA
 description:
 icon:
 weight: